kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 We will extend this approach:

-- `ValidatingAdmissionPolicy` cannot match `ValidatingAdmissionPolicy`
+- `ValidatingAdmissionPolicy` cannot match `ValidatingAdmissionPolicy`/`PolicyBinding`/param resources.
-- `ValidatingWebhookConfiguration` cannot match `ValidatingAdmissionPolicy` or `MutatingWebhookConfiguration`.
+- `ValidatingWebhookConfiguration` cannot match `MutatingWebhookConfiguration` or `ValidatingAdmissionPolicy`/`PolicyBinding`/param resources.

 Note that this does allow `ValidatingAdmissionPolicy` to match `ValidatingWebhookConfiguration`.